noxiryma/pp2_js_rpsls/README.md

 <a name="about"></a>
 ## About

-This website is part of my second portfolio project for the Code Institute's Full Stack Software Developer Diploma.
+This website is part of my second portfolio project for the Code Institute's Full Stack Software Development Diploma.
 The required main technologies for this project were:

 - HTML